gplssm/slides_5_years_of_oemof_at_oemof_dev_meeting_2019/slides.md

    \usepackage{tikz}
 ---

-What do you know about oemofs history?
+What do you know about oemof's history?

 * Build groups of 2-4 members
 * Take A,B,C,D - sheets for each group
 * Close your notebook and put your smartphone in your bag - no cheating!

 ___

 # {.plain}